When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Can You Paint a Bathtub?

-Rust-Oleum has an epoxy kit for DIY jobs just like this.
-I highly recommend you go with it because it’s a trusted brand that’s proven to work for baths and showers.
+Rust-Oleum has a popular epoxy kit for projects like this.
+It is a solid choice because it is a trusted brand proven to withstand the moisture of baths and showers.

 What Kind of Paint Do You Use on a Bathtub?